tagore15/SELF_DRIVING_CAR_NANODEGREE_UDACITY/README.md

-This is consolidated list of Udacity Self-driving car Nanodegree.
+This is consolidated list of Udacity Self-driving car Nanodegree projects.

 # TERM1 (Computer Vision and Deep Learning)
 1) Project: Detect Lane Lines